Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - With the code still selected, ask the following question:

   ```
-  Refactor my code #selection to make it more readable and maintainable.
+  Refactor UpdateFlightStatus method to make it more readable and maintainable.
   ```

 <img src="../../Images/Screenshot-UpdateFlightStatus-Refactor.png" width="800">